diegotorres03/web-components-repository/docs/step-by-step.md

 </html>
 ```

-And this is how it should look on the browser
+And this is how it should look on the browser:
 ![app-layout with left menu](./assets/app-layout-2.png)